 Dr. Arya M. Sharma, Chair of Obesity Research and Management at the University of Alberta observed that people who are obese deal with the five stages of grief in the exact same way as someone who has suffered the loss of a loved one would, or someone diagnosed with terminal cancer.

-Since obesity is a chronic disease, it should be understandable that these five stages also apply to obesity.
-This helps us understand how serious the denial and depression related to obesity is.
+Since obesity is a chronic disease, it should be understood that these five stages also apply to obesity.
+This helps us understand how serious the denial and depression related to obesity are.

-According to Kubler-Ross, the five stages of grief is a natural process of grieving, which starts from denial, moves on to anger and other stages before finally reaching acceptance.
+According to Kubler-Ross, the five stages of grief are a natural process of grieving, which starts from denial, moves on to anger, and other stages before finally reaching acceptance.
 The same five stages apply to virtually every serious life event.

 The Five Stages

 To move forward and resolve the problem – for obese people to actually lose weight – it is important that they recognize what stage they are at.
 The denial and anger stages are not the best time to discuss diet plans.
 Nor is the depression or bargaining stage the best time to bring up the topic of lifelong exercise regimes or bariatric surgery.
 Only after true acceptance comes hope and a positive change that sets the foundation of healthy living.

 These stages are not perfectly sequential, any two stages may overlap, and even if one moves forward, it’s natural to sometimes regress.
 Some people may never move beyond denial or anger while some stay stuck forever in depression or bargaining.
 Even those, who have accepted their situation may occasionally give up and regress unless they keep looking for ways to keep themselves motivated.

 Are you a little over your healthy weight or are you fast-approaching obesity?
 A normal response in this denial stage is :